Love your Heart

 - take two readings, one minute apart

-High blood cholesterol is also linked to higher risk for heart disease.
-Your body needs some cholesterol to function properly, but it does not need excessive amounts.
-If your body produces more LDL (bad) cholesterol than the cells can absorb, it lodges in the artery walls and contributes to the buildup of atherosclerotic plaque, the ultimate cause of heart attacks and many strokes.
-HDL (good) cholesterol removes LDL from the artery walls and helps return LDL back to the liver for processing or elimination.
-Causes of high cholesterol are eating foods high in cholesterol, saturated fats and trans fats.
-Obesity and heredity can also affect your chances of it developing.
+High blood cholesterol is also linked to an elevated risk for heart disease.
+Your body needs some dietary cholesterol to function properly, but it does not need excessive amounts.
+If your body produces more LDL bad cholesterol than the cells can absorb, it lodges in the artery walls and contributes to the buildup of atherosclerotic plaque, the ultimate cause of heart attacks and many strokes.
+HDL good cholesterol removes LDL from the artery walls and helps return LDL back to the liver for processing or elimination.
+The main cause of high cholesterol is poor diet quality; eating foods high in cholesterol, saturated fats and trans fats.
+Conversely, eating more natural plant foods can lower LDL cholesterol concentrations and help to maintain a more moderate weight as well.
+Heredity can also affect cholesterol levels.
 Many people with high cholesterol don’t even know it because it does not exhibit symptoms until there is a serious medical concern.
 That is why it is important to have a routine cholesterol screening.